 (1) A lien filed with the county recorder shall be effective until the county recorder discharges the lien.

-(2) A county recorder shall discharge the lien within five days after the CSEA files a JFS 07006, "Discharge of lien" (rev. 12/2005), requesting that the lien be discharged.
+(2) A county recorder shall discharge the lien within five days after the CSEA files a JFS 07006, "Discharge of lien" ( effective or revised effective date as identified in rule 5101:12-55-99 of the Administrative Code), requesting that the lien be discharged.

 (3) The CSEA shall file the JFS 07006 requesting that the county recorder discharge the lien if one of the following applies: